A Novel Framework for Uncertainty-Driven Adaptive Exploration: The ADEU framework

-Table~\ref{tab:previous_works} explains how ADEU incorporates previous works on adaptive exploration.
 Given that ADEU can subsume existing adaptive exploration methods as special cases, it is reasonable to expect that it can replicate their performance in the tested domains.
-Thus, ADEU is well-suited for tasks with {\em both} dense and sparse reward structures.\footnote{Regardless, we plan to test ADEU in environments with sparse reward functions also, like ATARI2600~\cite{bellemare13arcade}.} In addition, by using more complex definitions of ``uncertainty'' (e.g.,~\citet{nikolov2018informationdirected, Badia2020NeverGiveUp}) we can enhance exploration in domains with less informative and sparse reward functions.
+Thus, ADEU is well-suited for tasks with {\em both} dense and sparse reward structures.
+For instance, {\em ADEU solves the extremely demanding DeepSea domain~\cite{osband2019deepSea} by emulating Dabney {\em et al.}'s~\cite{dabney2021ez_greedy} adaptive exploration method.}

-\paragraph{Motivation example cont'd:} We now continue with the technical setup and the results of the motivation example.
+\paragraph{Motivating example cont'd:} We now continue with the technical setup and the results of the motivation example.
 We design a large-scale grid environment of size $1500 \times 1500$, extending the setup shown in Figure~\ref{fig:motivation_example}.
 In this environment, we evaluate four different agents: {\em (i)} a standard $Q$-learning agent using $\epsilon$-greedy exploration, {\em (ii)} an intrinsic motivation (IM) agent built on top of $Q$-learning, {\em (iii)} a UCB-based ensemble agent composed of multiple $Q$-learners, and {\em (iv)} an instance of ADEU.
 For the IM agent, we adopt ideas from \cite{tang2017exploration} without the need for approximation due to the discrete state space.
 The ADEU agent adjusts its action selection based on state visitation frequency, favoring exploration in less-visited states and exploiting learned values in frequently visited ones.
 It uses the same mechanism as the IM agent.
-Additional implementation details about the environment, the probabilistic distribution and activation function choices are provided in the Appendix.